shashwatba/Stock-Adjacencies/README.md

 # Triumph-Trading

-Note: All the data you need should be in columns A-G, anything after can be disregarded but don't delete it because we need it in the file to satisfy the 18,000 data points

 Similarity Score =(Sector Similarity Score * 0.2) + (Market Cap Similarity Score * 0.2) + (Employee Similarity Score * 0.2) + (Revenue Similarity Score * 0.2) + (Profit Similarity Score * 0.2)

 Each individual score ranges from 0 to 1.
 Here's how you calculate each one: